-Master's Degree Requirements: The M.S. degree requires 30 credit hours, of which six hours is Master's thesis research.
-The M.P.R.T. requires a minimum of 36 hours of course work, of which four hours is a Master's research project.
+Master's Degree Requirements: The M.S. degree requires 30 credit hours, of which four hours is master's thesis research.
+The M.PRT. requires a minimum of 36 hours of course work, of which four hours is a master's research project.
 A minor is optional with the M.S. degree.
 The department offers a multiple Master's option with Public Administration which includes 48 hours of course work.
 A Master of Natural Resources degree is also available.
-Master's application deadline is April 15 for U.S. students; March 1 for international students.
-This program has fall admission only.
+Master's application deadline is April 15.
 There are no spring admissions.

-Doctoral Degree Requirements: Although each doctoral course of study will be unique to the individual student, the normal course of study will include a minimum of 54 hours beyond the Master's.
+Doctoral Degree Requirements: Although each doctoral course of study will be unique to the individual student, the normal course of study will include a minimum of 54 hours beyond the master's.
 These credit hours are distributed among the core courses, statistics and research methods, the minor, the field of expertise and 11 elective hours including the dissertation.
-Students will be expected to have completed a Master's degree, preferably one with a thesis.
-Students not possessing a Master's will have to demonstrate their ability to do graduate work prior to admission into the Ph.D. program as will those without research experience who will have to demonstrate an ability to produce scholarly work in PRTM.
-Doctoral application deadline is March 15 for U.S. students; March 1 for international students.
-This program has fall admission only.
+Students will be expected to have completed a master's degree, preferably one with a thesis.
+Students not possessing a master's will have to demonstrate their ability to do graduate work prior to admission into the Ph.D. program as will those without research experience who will have to demonstrate an ability to produce scholarly work in PRTM.
+Doctoral application deadline is March 15.
 There are no spring admissions.